-Jan Minac to receive 2013 CMS Excellence in Teaching Award
+Gerda de Vries to receive 2014 CMS Excellence in Teaching Award

-OTTAWA, Ontario — The Canadian Mathematical Society (CMS) is pleased to announce that Professor Jan Minac of Western University is the recipient of the CMS 2013 Excellence in Teaching Award.
+OTTAWA, Ontario — The Canadian Mathematical Society (CMS) is pleased to announce that Professor Gerda de Vries of the University of Alberta is the recipient of the CMS 2014 Excellence in Teaching Award.

-This CMS award recognizes sustained and distinguished contributions in mathematics teaching at the undergraduate level at a Canadian post-secondary education institution.
+The CMS award recognizes sustained and distinguished contributions in mathematics teaching at the undergraduate level at a Canadian post-secondary education institution.
+The award is given annually to an individual who has proven excellence as a teacher and demonstrates a high degree of effectiveness in the classroom.
 Nelson Education is a proud sponsor of the award.

 For more information, contact:

 Dept. of Mathematics and Statistics

 Communications and Special Projects Officer

 The CMS is the national mathematics organization whose goal is to promote the advancement, discovery, learning, and application of mathematics.
 The Society's activities cover the whole spectrum of mathematics including: scientific meetings, research publications, and the promotion of excellence in mathematics education at all levels.
 The CMS annually sponsors mathematics awards and prizes that recognize outstanding achievements.